Phase I ESARequest a Quote! Phase II ESARequest a Quote!

 Environmental Consulting Firm Contact

-The Phase I ESA standard (ASTM E1527-21) requires that vapor impacts be assessed when completing site investigations, and these impacts are typically investigated further during Phase II environmental site assessments.
-The Environmental Protection Agency (EPA) has published an OSWER Draft Guidance, as a recommended framework for assessing vapor intrusion, that relies upon collecting and evaluating multiple lines of evidence to support risk management decisions pertaining to vapor intrusion.
+The Phase I ESA standard (ASTM E1527-21) mandates the evaluation of vapor impacts as part of site investigations, with further analysis often conducted during Phase II environmental site assessments.
+The Environmental Protection Agency (EPA) has published an OSWER Draft Guidance as a recommended framework for assessing vapor intrusion.
+This approach emphasizes collecting and analyzing multiple lines of evidence to inform risk management decisions related to vapor intrusion.

-Furthermore, several Midwest states (Wisconsin, Illinois, Michigan, Minnesota, Indiana, Ohio, etc.) require that the vapor intrusion pathway is evaluated like the soil and groundwater pathways for sites where environmental contamination or suspected contamination is present.
+Several Midwest states (Wisconsin, Illinois, Michigan, Minnesota, Indiana, Ohio, etc.) require the vapor intrusion pathway to be evaluated like the soil and groundwater pathways for sites with environmental contamination or suspected contamination.

 Indoor Air Contaminants – Volatile Organic Chemicals (VOC)